AbrakaDabraSK/pokebase/README.md

 ## Build faster and focus on your products

+- [Typescript] Typed JavaScript at Any Scale.
+- [NextJS] The React Framework for Production
+- [Vercel]
 - [Database] Postgres database, the world's most trusted relational database.
 - [Authentication] Add user sign ups and logins, securing your data with Row Level Security.
 - [Storage] Store, organize, and serve large files.
 Any media, including videos and images.
 - [Functions] Write custom code and cron jobs without deploying or scaling servers.
 - [API] Fully managed endpoint for every devices

+## Join the community

+Supported by a network of early advocates, contributors, and champions

 ## Getting Started